-After 27th July, 2017 Supreme Court judgement on 498a (Rajesh Sharma and Ors.
-Vs State of UP) setting new procedure to detect 498a misuse at an earlier stage and to find out possible reconciliation between the warring parties, feminist groups led by foreign funded (in crores) Jagori and Lawyers Collective has raised protests.
+After 27th July 2017 Supreme Court judgment on 498a (Rajesh Sharma and Ors.
+Vs State of UP) setting new procedure to detect 498a misuse at an earlier stage and to find out a possible reconciliation between the warring parties, feminist groups led by foreign-funded (in crores) Jagori and Lawyers Collective has raised protests.
 They had also written a letter to the Chief Justice of India demanding a rollback of the order claiming that this will lead to gross injustice to women victims.

-In their letter to the CJI, these foreign funded NGOs termed it as backward trend of Supreme Court.
-They claimed that NFHS 3 (2005-06) data (which was later been refuted by many researchers as vague survey with biased sampling) showed 1 in 3 women were victims of domestic violence.
+In their letter to the CJI, these foreign-funded NGOs termed it as the backward trend of Supreme Court.
+They claimed that NFHS 3 (2005-06) data (which was later been refuted by many researchers as a vague survey with biased sampling) showed 1 in 3 women were victims of domestic violence.
 This is however pertinent to note that this survey never tried to understand violence faced by men in matrimonial relations.
-Feminist claim of NFHS being well researched study only shows how they misrepresent statistics.
+The feminist claim of NFHS being well-researched study only shows how they misrepresent statistics.

 This feminist letter also claimed that abysmally low conviction percentage in 498a (14.4%) is due to improper investigation and per them ‘convictions under section 498a is notoriously difficult to achieve’.
 Ironically, feminist groups were behind bringing this vague law in-spite of the fact that laws on assault, harassment etc. were already existing at that time.
 Evidently, the root cause of bringing 498a was not to bring justice to the women but to create a legal extortion racket through a vague law.

-This letter also fraudulently represents that misuse of the law as claimed by the judgement was only those cases where the police found wrongful use of the section.
-Evidently, they ignored cases that were found to be trivial after trial.
+This letter also fraudulently represents that misuse of the law as claimed by the judgment was only those cases where the police found a wrongful use of the section.
+Evidently, they ignored cases that were found to be trivial after the trial.

 At this juncture, it will be pertinent to note how the IPC 498a is misused through various case studies.

-The term ‘Cruelty’ is already defined earlier by Indian courts, which needs to amount to serious offences that can cause death of a woman.
-However, since this is one sided law, husbands and their families undergoing same cruelty from the wife is not included.
+The term ‘Cruelty’ is already defined earlier by Indian courts, which needs to amount to serious offenses that can cause the death of a woman.
+However, since this is one-sided law, husbands and their families undergoing same cruelty from the wife is not included.